-As part of a Piedmont Healthcare systemwide effort, Piedmont Newton Hospital was an active participant in anti-opioid work, which included: active participation on the systemwide task force, tracking opioid prescriptions within the hospital and by providers, utilizing Epic EMR tools to monitor opioid use, offering patients and the community ways to safely dispose of unused medication, and providing ongoing education on opioid prescribing.
-Because of COVID-19, Take Back Day, a national event organized to solicit unused prescriptions from community members, did not take place.
-These efforts have paid off; opioid prescriptions are down by nearly a third since this campaign began.
+As part of a Piedmont Healthcare systemwide effort, Piedmont Mountainside was an active participant in anti-opioid work, which included: active participation on the systemwide task force, tracking opioid prescriptions within the hospital and by providers, utilizing Epic EMR tools to monitor opioid use, offering patients and the community ways to safely dispose of unused medication, and providing ongoing education on opioid prescribing.
+The advent of COVID-19 precluded local takeback day activities, in which the hospital usually partnered with local law enforcement to host an event in which residents were encouraged to bring in any unused prescriptions for safe disposal.